sf-master/record-replay-documentation/docs/insurance-carriers.md

   - Each input element must include the `data-brand-name` attribute, which stores the name of the insurance carrier (e.g., "State Farm").
 - **Unique ID**:

-  - Each input checkbox or radiobutton element must have a unique `id`.
+  - Each input checkbox or radio button element must have a unique `id`.

 - **Labels**:
   - Ensure each input element has a corresponding `<label>` for better accessibility and usability.